What is Anxiety?

 What is Anxiety Neurosis or Anxiety Disorders?

 Anxiety disorders or anxiety neurosis is not just a normal feeling of nervousness or anxiousness; it is intense uncontrollable fear or anxiety due to the anticipation of a threatening event or situation.
 Patients often share that they are unable to control the intense feeling of worry or anxiety.
 This heightened anxiety interferes with the personal, professional, and social life of a person.
-In most of the patients, the intense feeling of anxiety, unreasonable worry, and restlessness is accompanied by some physical symptoms.
+In most patients, the intense feeling of anxiety, unreasonable worry, and restlessness is accompanied by some physical symptoms.
 Anxiety disorders have a significant negative impact on the quality of life of the sufferer.

 Anxiety disorders are treatable.
 Most people with anxiety disorder live a normal productive life after proper management.
-Managing anxiety disorder needs a strategic combination of three aspects which include the involvement of the patient, role of counselor or doctor, and proper medicine.
+Managing anxiety disorder needs a strategic combination of three aspects which include the involvement of the patient, the role of the counselor or doctor, and proper medicine.

-Homeopathic Treatment For Anxiety Neurosis:
+Homeopathic Treatment For Anxiety Neurosis

 Homeopathy is highly effective and recommended for treating different types of anxiety disorders.
 The prescription of homeopathic medicine for anxiety neurosis is based on the principle of individualization.
 At Life Force, during case-taking, the patient’s basic nature, his mental state, symptoms of anxiety neurosis, his stress coping mechanisms, childhood situations, family environment in childhood, family history, past medical history, and his social, personal, and professional relationships are taken into consideration and a detailed analysis is done before prescribing the medicines.
 Hence, homeopathic medicines act at a deeper level and help to treat the disease from its root.
 Initially, if the patient is taking conventional treatment, he has to continue those medicines, as stopping them suddenly may cause withdrawal symptoms.